-The Anti-West Trope
+The anti-West trope in Poland

 In Poland, anti-Westernism is a recurring trope in Russian disinformation.
 The West is portrayed as decadent and duplicitous: Western leaders have betrayed Poland in the past, and will do so again.
 Russia is not particularly friendly, but it offers a better chance for peace and security than the treacherous West.